iluvjava/Maths/Notebook 2.0 obsidian/AMATH 561 Probability Theory/Probability Basics/Expected Value Defined via Lesbegue Integral.md

 ---
 ### **Final Note**

-Lebesgue Integral are pretty similar to Riemann
-'s Integral, the difference is just the way it's being integrated over any type of domains.
+Lebesgue Integral are pretty similar to Riemann's Integral, the difference is just the way it's being integrated over any type of domains.
 They have the same properties.
 Now, All proofs about the details are skipped.
-They are in the textbook(Probabiliy: Theory and Examples, Rick Durrett) with detailed proofs and discussions.
+They are in the textbook(Probability: Theory and Examples, Rick Durrett) with detailed proofs and discussions.